sebastiantoh/tp/docs/UserGuide.md

 #### Error resolution suggestion: [Aaron Seah]
 Gives an approximate match (if exists) of the most similar command to an unknown user input.

+**Example**:
+Let's say you want to use the contact add command but you mistyped the command as cont add.

 1. Type `cont add` in the **Command Box** and press <kbd>Enter</kbd>.

     <figure>